F. Gwynplaine MacIntyre: Works

-Legal issues
+Among the genre film community, MacIntyre is notorious for writing over 1,600 reviews on the Internet Movie Database, many of which are fake, for films that have been lost for many years, and which he couldn't possibly have seen.
+On occasion, he would even admit this within the review.

+Assault charges

 In 2000, MacIntyre was arrested after a neighbour said he duct-taped her to a chair, shaved her head, and spray-painted her black.
-He later plead guilty to third-degree misdemeanor assault.
+He later pleaded guilty to third-degree misdemeanor assault.